 Foreign Exchange Certificate originated because companies and other entities wish to protect themselves against currency risk.
 If a company knows that it will need to exchange one currency for another in the future, it can purchase a Foreign Exchange Certificate to nail down the exchange rate now and not have to worry about what the market exchange rate will be when the exchange takes place.

-Last but not least, foreign exchange certificate can be employed by governments as a surrogate for national currency.
+Last but not least, foreign exchange certificates can be employed by governments as a surrogate for national currency.
 A government using foreign exchange certificates in this manner is typically something that only happens in countries where the national currency is non-convertible or subject to exchange controls.
-In the past, the government in countries such as Ghana, Soviet Union, East Germany, Poland and Burma (Myanmar) has used foreign exchange certificates in this fashion.
-Cuba’s convertible peso is, in a away, a type of foreign exchange certificate.
+In the past, the government in countries such as Ghana, the Soviet Union, East Germany, Poland and Burma (Myanmar) has used foreign exchange certificates in this fashion.
+Cuba’s convertible peso is, in a way, a type of foreign exchange certificate.